 We hold, therefore, that the prevalent desire which is now being manifested by multitudes of people to make inquiry concerning the spiritual world, to learn the state of the departed, to know in what manner their friends who have gone from earth continue to live in that other life, to what extent they are still aware of the things which are transpiring here, and how far they can or are willing to communicate their present knowledge to the inhabitants of earth, is a rational and proper desire - a desire calculated in the long run gradually to elevate the human mind, and turn its attention more decidedly to the themes connected with our immortality.
-And we regard the spiritual manifestations of the day as subserving in this respect a highly important set of uses. ene of the loudest utterances of the many-voiced present, not only indicating some of the spiritual wants of the age, but also as legibly writing out one of the providential means by which those wants are to be supplied.
-So wide spread a communication from the spiritual to the natural world as has taken place within the last five years has not been permitted to accomplish itself except for some wise and benevolent purpose, and with some definite and important bearing on the future interests of humanity.
+But the desire needs direction and instruction.
+Like other natural impulses, it must be purified and elevated, or it will run to low and grovelling gratifications.
+The Lord has provided for it food and stimulus, and these are contained in the Sacred Scripture.
+More is involved in the Scriptural disclosures, and more can be learned from them on these topics by careful study than many suppose.
+The heavens desire to communicate this knowledge to us, but only through the divinely appointed channels, the pages of the Inspired Word; and to affect us, but only by the silent and imperceptible ministry of angels.

 Since the execution of the last general judgment in the world of spirits, in the year 1757, and the consequent commencement of a new dispensation, a new order of things has been gradually introduced into all the arrangements of the spiritual world.
 The societies of diabolical spirits were then removed from the world of spirits, and a new order of heavenly societies were formed from among the good.
-The world of spirits has since been filling up with a new popula-The intensely profane and evil are not now tion. allowed to remain so long, and to accumulate there in permanent societies as they formerly did, and the general state of its inhabitants is now one of perpetual flux and change.
-The new heavens or the new heavenly societies which were formed at the time of the last judgment are brought down nearer to men than the former heavens were; and there is a general and strong desire on the part of the good inhabitants of the spiritual worlds to communicate the good things and true things of their state to men.
+The world of spirits has since been filling up with a new population.
+The intensely profane and evil are not now allowed to remain so long, and to accumulate there in permanent societies as they formerly did, and the general state of its inhabitants is now one of perpetual flux and change.
+The new heavens or the new heavenly societies which were formed at the time of the last judgment are brought down nearer to men than the former heavens were; and there is a general and strong desire on the part of the good inhabitants of the spiritual worlds to communicate the good things and true things of their state to men, in their way.